azerion/cordova-google-play-servcies/README.md

 F.A.Q.
 ------
 ### But why?
-There where some libraries, but they where out-dated, this cordova plugin supports google play services version 17:+
+There are some libraries, but they are out-dated, this cordova plugin supports google play services version 17:+

 Disclaimer
 ----------